Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 Minoan and Etruscan Contributions

-Mediterranean cultures weren't waiting for Rome to tell them how to paint walls.
-They'd already figured it out.
+Ancient Mediterranean art wasn't waiting for Rome to tell it how to paint walls.
+Other cultures had already identified it.

-Knossos Palace frescoes from Crete, dating to around 1600 BCE, demonstrate that Mediterranean cultures developed true fresco techniques centuries before Rome.
+The Knossos Palace frescoes from Crete, dating to around 1600 BCE, demonstrate that Mediterranean cultures developed true lime-plaster techniques centuries before Rome.
 The famous bull-leaping scenes captured movement in ways that Greek murals never achieved, using imported Egyptian blue and locally sourced saffron yellow.
+These ruins, with painted walls, remain among the most-visited archaeological sites in the world.

 Etruscan tomb murals in Tarquinia added lively banquet scenes with bold outlines and flat colors that look surprisingly contemporary.
 Despite their 2,500-year age.